edofe99/edofe99/README.md

 ## Hi there 👋
 Thank's for stopping by 🙂

 I'm Edoardo Ferretto, MSc graduate in Qunatitative Finance at University of Verona.
-Here you can have a quick overview on the projects I published thus far.

 #### 🔭 I’m currently working on
 These are the projects I published thus far: